 Erich Haratsch is Senior Director Architecture at Marvell, where he leads the architecture definition for Bravera™ SSD controllers and other memory-based products.
 Prior to joining Seagate, Dr. Haratsch was Director of Engineering at LSI Corp., where he worked on Sandforce branded solid-state drive controllers.
 Earlier in his career, Dr. Haratsch developed signal processing and error correction technologies for multiple generations of HDD controllers at LSI and Agere Systems.
 He started his career at AT&T and Lucent Bell Labs, where he invented new equalizer and decoder architectures for Gigabit Ethernet over copper and optical communications.
 Dr. Haratsch regularly speaks at many industry events, is the author of over 40 peer-reviewed journal and conference papers, and holds 77 U.S. patents.
 He also is a Senior Member of IEEE, and earned his MS and PhD degrees from the Technical University of Munich (Germany).

 In Micron's Storage Business Unit, Jonathan investigates new technology and products, both internally as well as with customers and partners.
-He was previously Executive Director and Distinguished Researcher of System Architecture at Lenovo, where he creates and helps foster adoption of new data center systems architectures and technologies.
-Jonathan is an industry leading technical expert in memory, storage devices, and data center systems architecture with over 20 years of experience.
-In the JEDEC standards organization, Jonathan serves on the Board of Directors, is Vice-Chair of Marketing and Chairs the Hybrid DIMM Task Group standardizing NVDIMMs.
-He also invented and drove first development of the EDSFF 1U Short (E1.S) NVMe drive, VLP DIMM and the NVDIMM Persistent Memory.
-He has over 30 patents granted or pending and earned BS and MS degrees in Computer Engineering from North Carolina State University.
+He was previously Executive Director and Distinguished Researcher of System Architecture at Lenovo, where he led their research of datacenter computing architecture.
+Jonathan is an industry leading technical expert in memory, storage devices, and data center systems architecture with over 24 years of experience.
+In the JEDEC standards organization, Jonathan serves on the Board of Directors as Vice-Chair of Marketing and Chairs the CXL Memory Task Group, standardizing CXL-attached memory devices.
+He also invented and drove the first development of the EDSFF 1U Short (E1.S) NVMe drive, the VLP DIMM, and NVDIMM Persistent Memory.
+He has generated more than 34 granted or pending patents, and earned BS and MS degrees in Computer Engineering from North Carolina State University.

 Jay Kramer - Business Chairperson and Emcee